 A native Atlantan who grew up in Sandy Springs and Dunwoody, Georgia, Dr. Marion graduated in 1988 from the Emory University School of Dentistry.
+Since then, he has pursued continuing education at triple the rate required by the state of Georgia.

-Childhood Experiences
+Formative Experiences

 As a child, he had a chemistry set he enjoyed a lot.
 He also enjoyed working with his hands and would disassemble and put back together antique phones his dad brought from work.
 When he got to know a wonderful pediatric dentist who embodied how he saw himself as a grownup and realized that dentistry would give him an outlet for his love of science, of working with intricate things, and of working with people, he made up his mind to become a dentist.

-A formative experience occurred when he was 15.
+His grandmother taught him an important lesson when he was 15.
 He was trying to sell his boat and motor so he could purchase a mini-bike.
 Someone was coming to see it, and his grandmother asked if he had washed it.
 He told her he didn’t have to.
 She said, “You go out and wash that boat,” to which he protested, “Why?”
 She told him, “You can’t sell something that looks like crap!”
 Her bluntness got his attention, so he washed the boat and sold it that day.
 He remembered that lesson and from that time forward he made sure everything he did was as presentable as he could make it.

 Another of his principal joys in his work comes from his cosmetic dentistry.
 “I had a CEO of a major company come to us,” he says, “and we noticed that whenever he laughed he’d subconsciously cover his smile with his hand, pretending to be rubbing his chin.
 The first time we saw him after his smile makeover, he was literally a different man, coming in with confidence on steroids and a massive grin.
 It makes my day, heck, it makes my month to change someone’s life with a new smile!”